myingling0603/Debt-Portfolio-Capstone/README.md

-The goal of this Capstone is to predict if debtor will repay loan.
-We have one bundle of debt that were purchased in 2008.
-These bundles is comprised of 42 debtors with a total debt amount of \$186,000.
+We have a bundle of debt that was purchased in 2008.
+This bundle is comprised of 42 debtors with a total debt amount of \$182,222.36.
+The cost of the bundle was
+\$6,000.